pankajghansela/MultiServer_Infra-DevOps/ReadMe.md

--NodeJS app setup:
+- NodeJS app setup:

 	- Imitating a real-world scenario for the app setup with a frontend server for handling the incoming requests and 2 backend servers for redundancy and fault tolerance

 	- Frontend server: Nginx reverse proxy server configured for load balancing to the backend servers

 	- Backend servers: 2 servers running the identical demo Nodejs app at port 3000